constlo/ESC/README.md

 # ESC Simulation
-## An LTSpice of an Electric Speed Controller.
+## An LTSpice simulation of an Electric Speed Controller.

 This repository contains a simulation of a basic electronic speed controller for a brushless DC motor.